alex00pep/homelab/docker-compose/traefik/README.md

 ## Usage

-First create a `.env` file to substitute variables for your deployment.
+First create a `traefik.env` file to substitute variables for your deployment.

 ### Traefik environment variables for interactig with Cloudflare DNS and LetsEncrypt

-Example `.env` file in the same directory as your `docker-compose.yml` file:
+Example `traefik.env` file in the same directory as your `docker-compose.yml` file:

 ```
 CLOUDFLARE_DNS_API_TOKEN=****